 One personal failure that I still cringe about comes from when I interviewed at the University of South Florida for an Obstetrics & Gynecology position.
 While interviewing with an assistant program director, he commented that, “This program is a lot like the San Francisco 49ers… we are young, have a great leader, and are coming up fast.
 What free agent wouldn’t want to play for the 49ers?”
 As a Packers fan myself, I tried to respond with a joke by saying, “One who could play for the Packers.”
 And while it seemed like he understood where my joke was coming from, I later felt like he could have interpreted that reply as me saying that I was better than their program.
 The moral of the story: don’t leave anything to chance or interpretation.
 Think before you speak.

 While you never want to come off as rehearsed and/or fake, you should certainly try to practice your interview skills ahead of time.
-If your school offers mock interviews, be sure to take advantage of them.
 Likewise, speak to residents, fellows, and program directors that you know to get a feel for what their interview experiences were like and what kind of things they are looking for.

 Finally, make sure to anticipate any difficult questions that you could see coming up.
 While you wouldn’t want to offer up any red flag information on your own, you can reasonably anticipate that you may be asked about a failed class, poor USMLE scores, or a bad evaluation.
 As such, you should try to develop an answer that addresses the issue without shifting blame to someone else and highlight how you have grown from the experience.